irsbugs/cmrt/CiviCRM Installation.md

 The user account provided by Ventraip is **cmrailtr**.
 Files created in this account have the owner and group name: **cmrailtr**.
 Files normally have the permission of: **644**, and directories a permision of: **755**.

-[Wordpress](https://wordpress.com/) has been installed as the Content Management System (CMS).
+[WordPress](https://wordpress.com/) has been installed as the Content Management System (CMS).
 The term *CMS* is sometimes refered to by CiviCRM as the *User Framework*.

-It is not known who initially installed Wordpress on the website, and any of the rational that was used in namings that were applied.
+It is not known who initially installed WordPress on the website, and any of the rational that was used in namings that were applied.

 Assignment of Names.
 * Account Name: **cmrailtr**